priyachakradhari/Python_Case_Study_Project/README.md

 # Python_Case_Study_Project

-The Adults dataset is widely used for analyzing socio-economic factors and their impact on income levels.
-This dataset contains various attributes that help in building predictive models and exploring demographic patterns.

-The columns included in the dataset are:

-1. age

-2. workclass

-3. fnlwgt

-4. education

-5. marital-status

-6. occupation

-7. relationship

-8. race

-9. gender

-10. hours-per-week

-11. native-country

-12. income

 ## Libraries and Tools

 For this analysis, we will use the following libraries and tools in Google Colab: